 - Keep reminding yourself why you are de-cluttering.
 Is it because you want to get rid of items that no longer serve you purpose?
 Is it because you are fed up of living in a pigsty?
 There will be several sentimental objects that will make you waiver.
 Stay strong.
 Be ruthless.

 At the start of this project I read that piles of clutter dotted around your home can be stress triggers and lead to restlessness.
-This includes the clutter stashed away out of sight at the back of a cupboard.
+This includes the clutter stashed away out of sight at the back of a cupboard …. or even in the kitchen drawer of doom where all the tat with no homes goes into.
 There were a lot of objects cluttering my home that were messy and generally not sparking me any joy.
-Midway through the process it is much easier to find things and that is a lot less stressful.
-I love Marie Kondo’s clothes folding method.
-There is no going back from it, stacking items vertically in drawers has been a game changer for me.
-Furthermore it is also easy for my kids to tidy their clothes away too …. bonus.

 My new wardrobe with Marie Kondo…..

 Looking at my current discard pile is a true eye-opener.
-The over-stuffed look is a thing of the past.
-Having fewer clothes actually makes it easier to choose an outfit each morning rather than harder.
+The over-stuffed look of clothes drawers is a thing of the past.
+Having fewer clothes actually makes it easier to choose an outfit each morning rather than harder, especially as I genuinely like what I have kept.
 Clothes shopping is more targeted since I know exactly what items my wardrobe is missing.
 Less impulsive shopping of clothes I don’t need and more money-saving for me.
-The benefits of the KonMari Method do not stop there.
-Decision making is simpler now because there is less to choose from and I genuinely like what I have decided to keep.
+The benefits of the KonMari Method do not stop there. .
 My house feels cleaner and I don’t have piles of paper everywhere.
 I know where objects are.
 It is easier to clean my home.
 Genuinely, I like my house a whole lot better.
 A good blitz so far feels great!!

-To conclude, if you fancy a fresh start to your year or perhaps a life change like divorce, new job or house move has made you re-evaluate the objects around you, I highly recommend the KonMari Method.
-This is a way to spark a new organised relationship for you and your treasured belongings, furthermore this clear out has felt wonderfully cathartic.
+So if you fancy a fresh start to your year or perhaps a life change like divorce, new job or house move has made you re-evaluate the objects around you, I highly recommend the KonMari Method.
+This is a way to spark a new organised relationship for you and your treasured belongings.
 Yes the preparation for this method takes time but it is 100% worth it!
+Super cathartic.
 Consequently, Marie Kondo’s philosophy is bringing me joy and I am keeping it.

 It would be great to hear if you have tried any of Marie Kondo’s tips.
 What has worked for you?
 Did you find it hard to have a proper clear out?